 Creating an Estate Plan

-There are many reasons to have a Will:
+There are many reasons to have a Living Will:

-With our “Pay Once, Revise for Life Estate Planning Program,” you only pay a fee once – when you initially draft and sign your estate planning documents.
+With our “Pay Once, Revise for Life Estate Planning Program,” you only pay a fee once – when you initially draft and sign your estate planning documents, which typically include a Will, Living Will, Power of Attorney, and Healthcare Power of Attorney).
 We never charge for revisions, so you can feel comfortable calling us to make changes at any time, and know that the meter won’t be running.

 If you would like to meet with our office or have any other questions, call us at (610) 446-3457, click here to send an email, or fill out the form below.